jan-casas/vsc-compute-dash/README.md

 # Unlocking Business Intelligence for AEC Manufacturers with Compute Version Control

-_In the Architecture, Engineering, and Construction (AEC) sector, there is a lack of flexibility present in disciplines such as software development, where specific libraries can be easily imported and used.
-This project aims to develop a tool that allows architects and computational designers to quickly test **parametric manufacturers' constructive solutions, from the web into any of their tools**.
-Additionally, manufacturers will be able to **obtain information** about the use of their products and customer needs._

 https://github.com/user-attachments/assets/80194026-07dd-47c5-b0f2-0c975b7fa086

 *Figure 1: Landing page of the Webapp.
 You can see the Compute and Speckle window and the params